Privacy

 c) Storage period

-d) Right of objection and removal
+d) Options for objection and removal

 a) Legal basis